 - Once the arrangement of the three hands is done, you then have to place all cards for each hand on the table, face-down.
 The bottom (back) hand will be placed closest to you, followed by the middle hand, and then, the top (front) hand.

 - The player who is seated immediately left to the dealer will inform everyone whether he/she will surrender or play.
 Similarly, every next player to the left in that direction will announce the same.

 - The next step involves every player announcing the royalties following the same order as for the previous step.

-- Then all players will turn over their hands (cards will be turned face-up) and carry out comparison of each hand with the corresponding hand of every other player who has announced that he / she is playing.
+- Then all players will turn over their hands (cards will be turned face-up) and carry out a comparison of each hand with the corresponding hand of every other player who has announced that he/she is playing.

 - There needs to be a check done on the hands played by every player to find out if any foul (or mis-set of hand) has been done by any player.
 What does this mean?
-Well, if any player misses to place their five-card hand stronger than the three-card hand, then, such a player is said to commit a ‘foul’.
-Similarly, if any player missed to place their bottom hand to be stronger than their middle hand, then, such a player is also said to commit a ‘mis-set’ or ‘foul’.
-A player who mis-sets his / her hand, has to give away 3 points / units to every player involved in the game (except for the ones who have surrendered).
+Well, if any player misses placing their five-card hand stronger than the three-card hand, then, such a player is said to commit a ‘foul’.
+Similarly, if any player missed placing their bottom hand to be stronger than their middle hand, then, such a player is also said to commit a ‘mis-set’ or ‘foul’.
+A player who mis-sets his / her hand has to give away 3 points/units to every player involved in the game (except for the ones who have surrendered).

 - Once all the points are awarded, this hand comes to an end, and the dealer button moves to the immediate left of the dealer who dealt the cards in that round.
 Cards are shuffled again, distributed and the next hand kickstarts.